atrakic/fastapi-htmx-azd-template/README.md

 - **Infrastructure as Code**: All application "infrastructure as code" files are located in the `infra` folder.
 - **Azure Developer Configuration**: An `azure.yaml` file located in the root that ties the application source code to the Azure services defined in your "infrastructure as code" files.
 - **GitHub Actions**: A sample GitHub action file is located in the `.github/workflows` folder.
-- **VS Code Configuration**: All VS Code configuration to run and debug the application is located in the `.vscode` folder.

 ### Azure Subscription